 Families travel to Cincinnati from all around the country to visit our specialty clinics.
 In the past year, we have performed more than 3,200 surgeries to help children with complex conditions ranging from complicated birth defects to cancers of the kidney, bladder and testicles.

-“Our superb nursing staff also does a phenomenal job of working with children who have complex disorders.
-They help make the entire patient and family experience a positive one,” Reddy says.
+“We provide a one-stop shop for a wide range of urological conditions,” Reddy says.
+“Our superb nursing staff also does a phenomenal job of helping make the entire patient and family experience a positive one.”